HomePublicationsCurrent ResearchTeachingC.V.

 (with Kathryn Vasilaky)

-We implement a five-week-long randomized bonus study with strawberry workers on a large farm in Central California to test both the own and peer impacts of varying workers' bonus pay within a crew at different times of the day for different durations.
+We implement a five-week-long randomized study with strawberry workers on a large farm in Central California to test both the own and peer impacts of varying workers' piece-rate pay within a crew at different times of the day for different durations.

 Urban Sprawl and the Dangers of Public Provision of Fire Suppression